kyma-project/kyma-environment-broker/docs/contributor/04-10-workflows.md

 The workflow:
-- checks if the KEB chart is rendered by helm
+- Checks if the KEB chart is rendered by Helm
-- fetches the **last-k3s-versions** tag versions of k3s releases
+- Fetches the **last-k3s-versions** tag versions of k3s releases
-- prepares the **last-k3s-versions** k3s clusters with the Docker registries using the list of versions from the previous step
+- Prepares the **last-k3s-versions** k3s clusters with the Docker registries using the list of versions from the previous step
-- creates required namespaces
+- Creates required Namespaces
-- installs required dependencies by the KEB charts
+- Installs required dependencies by the KEB charts
-- renders and applies the KEB chart on the k3s cluster
+- Renders and applies the KEB chart on the k3s cluster
-- waits for all tests to finish
+- Waits for all tests to finish

 ### Unit tests